l00186105/Python/README.md

-# Python
+#Python#
-Repository for Infrastructure as a Code Assignment 2
+This repository is for Python exercises for the Infrastructure as a Code Module Assignment 2.

+##Contents##
+This repository contains 12 folders, containing Python scripts for each of the 12 exercises in the practical work assigned for the IaC module.